 Consuming THC via inhalation will get you high faster than other methods.
 Once a substance reaches your lungs, it doesn’t take long for it to enter the bloodstream and reach the brain.
 Compare this to edibles, which can take up to ninety minutes to hit, because digested THC must process through the liver before it gets into the bloodstream.

 The effects of a dab pen will begin within ten or fifteen minutes.
 From there, you’ll need to consider variables like tolerance, individual biology, metabolism, and even factors like stress or tiredness.
-Experienced wax pen users may only stay high for two or three hours; on the opposite hand, someone who’s new to dab pens could remain high for longer.
+Experienced wax pen users may only stay high for two or three hours; on the other hand, someone who’s new to dab pens could remain high for longer.

 To avoid a high that lasts too long, pace yourself.
 Start at a lower heat setting and take a couple of puffs, then wait for the high to set in.
 At that point, you can decide whether or not to take another hit.